silverbulletmd/silverbullet/website/🔌 Plugs.md

 ```

 Within seconds (watch your browser’s JavaScript console), your plug should be picked up, synced to your browser and loaded.
 No need to even reload the page.

+## Debugging
+Since plugs run in your browser, you can use the usual browser debugging tools.
+When you console.log things, these logs will appear in your browser’s JavaScript console.

+## Distribution

 Once you’re happy with your plug, you can distribute it in various ways: